Masahisa Fukase

 Published by Atelier EXB in 2023

-First edition
+First Edition

-Book size 24.5 x 19.5 cm
+Size: 24.5 x 19.5 cm

-192 pages
+192 Pages

 Hardcover

-Language French
+Languages: French

 One of his latest series, entitled Private Scenes, which highlights the photographs taken by the artist, over a year, in 1989, in different places around the world and in which he included himself.

-One of the most radical and original figures of his generation, Masahisa Fukase is a world-renowned Japanese photographer, notably thanks to his 1986 book, The Solitude of Ravens, in which the ravens photographed by the artist become the true symbols of his sadness and lost love as his marriage to his wife Yoko collapses.
+One of the most radical and original figures of his generation, Masahisa Fukase is a world-renowned Japanese photographer, notably thanks to his 1986 book, The Solitude of Ravens, in which the crows photographed by the artist become the true symbols of his sadness and lost love as his marriage to his wife Yoko collapses.

 Later, in this same series, he would photograph scenes of daily life, this time in Tokyo, changing cameras and adding the date to his photographs, but continuing to represent himself in the image.

-The photographs are accompanied by a text by Masako Toda, a Japanese photography specialist, which allows us to rediscover the artist's final series, who himself declared in the last years of his career that he could not "stop putting himself in the photo".
+The photographs are accompanied by a text by Masako Toda, a Japanese photography specialist, which allows us to rediscover the artist's final series, who himself declared in the last years of his career that he could not "stop putting himself in the photo."

 Several texts by Masako Toda, historian and specialist in Japanese photography, and Tomo Kosuga, director of the Masahisa Fukase archives, shed light on this iconic and still little-known series of his work.